vbotka/ansible-config-light/docs/source/guide.rst

 Playbook
 ========

-Below is simple playbook that applies this role at single host srv.example.com (2)
+Below is a simple playbook that calls this role at a single host srv.example.com (2)

 .. code-block:: bash